Mourners pay respects to former Iranian leader Rafsanjani

-TEHRAN, Iran (AP) — Mourners are paying respect to former Iranian President Akbar Hashemi Rafsanjani as Iran observes three days of mourning following his death.
+TEHRAN, Iran (AP) — Mourners from all walks of life in Iran — from the country’s president to passers-by on the street — paid their respects Monday to the late Iranian leader Akbar Hashemi Rafsanjani following his death over the weekend at the age of 82.

-President Hassan Rouhani and his administration on Monday appeared at a mosque in northern Tehran, where Rafsanjani’s body was brought.
+President Hassan Rouhani and his administration visited the mosque in northern Tehran where Rafsanjani’s body was brought.
+Mourners, including Rafsanjani’s family members, wept at the sight of his coffin, reaching out to touch it.

-Residents in the Iranian capital also expressed their grief at the loss of Rafsanjani, who suffered a heart attack on Sunday and died at the age of 82.
+Newspapers in Iran published front-page photographs of Rafsanjani, who died Sunday after suffering a heart attack, while state television aired archival clips of his comments and speeches.
+The country is observing three days of mourning, and Rafsanjani’s funeral is set for Tuesday.

-Maziar Rezaei, a real estate agent, told The Associated Press: “I don’t know who is going to fill his place.
-He kept Iran safe from hard-liners for so long.”
+Parliament speaker Ali Larijani paid tribute to the late leader at the start of Monday’s session.
+He described Rafsanjani as “a man for hard days whose name has been always accompanying revolution and it will always be so.”

 Most Read Stories